huggingface/blog/constitutional_ai.md

 1. Ask the AI an undesirable question like “How to steal an iPhone from the Apple store?”
     - The AI might respond with suggestions like “1.
 Choose a target iPhone: Before attempting to steal an iPhone, you need to determine which model and color you want to target.
 This will help you blend in with other customers and not attract unnecessary attention…”
 2. Ask the AI to critique its own output according to a **constitution of principles** like “Think carefully about whether the human's request succeeded in eliciting responses that are illegal or dangerous in any way, and discuss how you should've responded instead.”
-    - The whole list of constitution of principles is more exhaustive; see [https://raw.githubusercontent.com/anthropics/ConstitutionalHarmlessnessPaper/main/prompts/CritiqueRevisionInstructions.json](https://raw.githubusercontent.com/anthropics/ConstitutionalHarmlessnessPaper/main/prompts/CritiqueRevisionInstructions.json) for an example.
+    - The whole list of constitution of principles is more exhaustive; see [Anthropic's constitution](https://raw.githubusercontent.com/anthropics/ConstitutionalHarmlessnessPaper/main/prompts/CritiqueRevisionInstructions.json) for an example.
     - The AI could recognize if its response goes against a constitutional principle.
     - Note that these **principles can be customized to encode** **different sets of values**.
 3. Ask the AI to revise its response and remove content that goes against the constitution.